Southwestern Law School: Bar passage rate and rankings

-In July, 2022 results, 61% of Southwestern Law graduates taking the test for the first time passed the California State Bar, vs. 66.8% for all first-time takers and 75% for first-time takers who graduated from ABA-approved law schools in California.
-Southwestern was ranked 147–193 in the 2022 U.S. News & World Report "Best Law Schools" rankings.
+In February 2024 results, 71.4% of Southwestern Law graduates taking the test for the first time passed the California State Bar, vs. 44.8% for all first-time takers and 76% for first-time takers who graduated from ABA-approved law schools in California.
+Southwestern was ranked 145th in the 2024 U.S. News & World Report "Best Law Schools" rankings.
 The part-time program was ranked 43rd of 70.
-Southwestern has been ranked among the top entertainment law schools in The Hollywood Reporter.
+Southwestern has been ranked among the top entertainment law schools by The Hollywood Reporter.

 Post-graduation employment

-According to Southwestern's official 2013 ABA-required disclosures, 38.3% of the Class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
-Southwestern's Law School Transparency under-employment score is 26.7%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Southwestern's official 2022 ABA-required disclosures, 62.2% of the Class of 2022 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.

-According to the law professor blog, The Faculty Lounge, based on 2012 ABA data, 44.1% of graduates obtained full-time, long-term, positions requiring bar admission (i.e., jobs as lawyers), nine months after graduation, ranking 154th out of 197 law schools.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Southwestern for the 2013–2014 academic year is $75,559.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $293,914.
+Tuition and fees at Southwestern for the 2023–2024 academic year are $58,537 for full-time students and $39,042 for part-time students.